Are you ready to discover your college program?

 What is the difference between a bachelor of arts and a bachelor of science?
 Institutions award both bachelor's degrees, but are there major differences in earning a BA vs. BS?

 Colleges generally grant BAs in humanities and social sciences fields.
-For example, majors in English, history, and communications typically earn a BA.
+For example, English, history, and communication majors typically earn a BA.
 Alternatively, a BS includes science and math majors such as chemistry, computer science, and environmental science.

 The differences between a BA vs. BS include coursework and general education requirements.
-A BA typically requires one year of foreign language coursework.
-BS majors do not need foreign language classes to graduate.
-Students pursuing a BA take more humanities and social science general education requirements.
-BS majors take more science and mathematics courses.
+For example, a BA typically requires one year of foreign language coursework.
+BS majors typically do not need foreign language classes to graduate.

 Both bachelor's degrees also focus on different outcomes.
-In the humanities and social sciences, BA majors strengthen their critical thinking, writing, and research skills.
-BS majors in the sciences focus on problem-solving and analytical reasoning abilities.
+A BA helps strengthen your critical thinking, writing, and research skills in the humanities and social sciences.
+A BS typically helps develop your problem-solving and analytical reasoning abilities.

 Featured Online Programs